• Skip to main content

 Oil: I used melted coconut oil to help bind all the ingredients.

 Milk: Don’t have homemade almond milk?
-Use oat milk or regular milk.
+Use oat milk, cashew milk, or regular milk.

 Chocolate: I love 70% dark chocolate.
 I melted it to make chocolate-covered peanut butter balls.
 You can use whichever chocolate you love, or completely skip it.

 Toppings are optional.
-I choose crushed peanuts for that extra texture and sea salt to balance the sweetness.
+I chose crushed peanuts for that extra texture and sea salt to balance the sweetness.

 Protein Balls Variations